—-This post was updated and refreshed in June 2018. Happy reading!—-

 What it’s about: “All Night takes place in a world that has come to a halt.
 Day and night appear permanently fixed and the seasons never change.
 Whatever has happened to this world has not ended humanity, however, and on the day side of the planet life continues on.
 But things from the darkened half of the world have been slowly creeping further into the light, and very few know how to stop it…”

 Why I love it: The art in this one is amazing, especially the coloring and the characters’ large, expressive eyes and detailed hair.
-The story is intruiguing, especially the magic system which our main character has… somewhat mastered.
+The story is intruiguing, especially the magic system which our main character has… kinda mastered.
 He’s not perfect, either at magic or at relating to people.
 (He may not even be a very good person.
 Unclear.)
 There isn’t much of this webcomic, and given the time passed since the last update, it may not continue.
 But it’s perfectly enjoyable as a short story right now, albeit one with more questions than answers.
 Especially if you enjoy seeing people of color leading comics, definitely visit this one.

 Amya, written by Savannah Houston-McIntyre and Andrew Hewitt, art by Rebecca Gunter-Ryan